colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-09-54-51-547861-c-by-example-by-greg-perry-and-doug-brown.md

 ## Don't Miss Out on "C++ by Example"

-If you're serious about learning C++ and want a book that provides practical and hands-on learning experiences, "C++ by Example" by Greg Perry and Doug Brown is a must-read.
+If you're serious about learning C++ and want a book that provides practical and hands-on learning experiences, "C++ by Example by Greg Perry and Doug Brown is a must-read.
 Get started with this book and unlock your full potential in mastering the C++ programming language.

 #programming #CPPByExample